azeezolaniran2016/react-calculator/Readme.md

 ### Prerequisites

-This app requires the [Node](https://nodejs.org/) installed on your development machine
+This app requires the [Node](https://nodejs.org/) installed on your development machine.

 ## Author